 Multigrain fiber bread

 Okay, so you probably know that plain-old white bread isn’t all that great for you, but if you’re thinking the healthiest choice is whole wheat, think again.
-Instead, Lockwood’s favorite is a multigrain fiber loaf.
+Instead, Lockwood Beckerman’s favorite is a multigrain fiber loaf.
 “It’s pretty dense, which is what you want in a bread,” she says.
 “That way, you’re full after just one slice.”
 (The six grams of fiber in each serving definitely helps with that.)

 Gone Bananas chocolate-covered banana slices

-One of Lockwood’s go-tos to satisfy her sweet tooth is Gone Bananas’ chocolate-covered banana slices, found ready-to-eat in the frozen foods section.
+One of Lockwood Beckerman’s go-tos to satisfy her sweet tooth is Gone Bananas’ chocolate-covered banana slices, found ready-to-eat in the frozen foods section.
 “Four pieces only has 12 grams of sugar, which is pretty good for a dessert,” she says.
 The ingredients list is super clean too: It’s just bananas and chocolate, no monkey business here.

 Montezuma’s 100 percent dark chocolate

-The piece-de-resistance Lockwood discovered during our shopping trip wasn’t Trader Joe’s brand—but it was very exciting: Montezuma 100% Cocoa Dark Chocolate.
+The piece-de-resistance Lockwood Beckerman discovered during our shopping trip wasn’t Trader Joe’s brand—but it was very exciting: Montezuma 100% Cocoa Dark Chocolate.
 Usually, finding something over 70 is pretty decent, but TJ’s went all the way to the dark side with this antioxidant- and polyphenol-rich bar.
 Hey, who says you have to skip the candy by the register to eat healthy?

 While you’re at the store, you probably want to avoid these shopping mistakes even healthy people make.
 And here’s how to navigate the supplements aisle, too.